Hugo839/Loot/README.md

 -------------------------
 https://github.com/GuerrillaWarfare/GrabME/wiki/GrabME-Usage-Examples

-    GrabME - Extract Sensitive information from a file.

-    Usage: ./grabme.py -f [FILE]
+    Usage: ./grabme -f [FILE] [EXTRACT-OPTION]

-    OR

-    ./grabme.py -f [FILE] -f [FILE] ... etc.
+    Extract Options: --btc, --iat, --ipv4, --ipv6, --link --mac, --ssn, --ccn, --phn, --hash

+    ./grabme -a [FILE] | Grab all extract types if any in file.

+    ./grabme -f [FILE] --btc | Grab bitcoin addresses if in file.

+    ./grabme -f [FILE] --hash | Grab hash values if any are in file.

+    ./grabme -f [FILE] --mac | Grab MAC addresses if any are in file.

+    ./grabme -f [FILE] --phn | Grab Phone numbers if any are in file.

+    ./grabme -f [FILE] --email | Grab Email addresses if any are in file.

+    ./grabme -f [FILE] --iat | Grab instagram access tokens if any are in file.

+    ./grabme -f [FILE] --ssn | Grab social security numbers if any are in file.

+    ./grabme -f [FILE] --ccn | Grab credit card numbers if any are in file.

+    ./grabme -f [FILE] --ipv6 | Grab IPv6 addresses if any are in file.

+    ./grabme -f [FILE] --ipv4 | Grab IPv4 addresses if any are in file.

     What can it extract ?:

-    Links
+    1. Links
-    hash values
+    2. Hash values
-    email addresses
+    3. Email addresses
-    ipv4, ipv6 addresses
+    4. ipv4, ipv6 addresses
+    5. Instagram access tokens
-    bitcoin wallet addresses
+    6. Bitcoin wallet addresses
-    MAC addresses with : or - (deliminators)
+    7. MAC addresses with : or - (deliminators)
-    USA Based Telephone, Social Security and Major Credit Card numbers.
+    8. USA Based Telephone, Social Security and Major Credit Card numbers.

 Changelog:
 ----------
-- Added an -f option, so multiple files can be read simultaneously.
+- Added extra options for specific content extraction.

 Protip:
 -------
-- Use the -f option multiple times to extract information from multiple files.
+- The '-a' option MAY or MAY NOT always be the best usage case.

 Guerrilla Warfare Free License ("GWFL"):
 ----------------------------------------
 - You're free to modify this software to YOUR liking or leave it as is.
-- This software comes as is, and may or may not receive any additional updates, Contact the developer for help.
+- This software comes as is, and may or may not receive any additional updates.
 - The initial download and use of this software constitutes that you adhere and comply to the writing of this EULA.
 - The Developer is NOT at ALL under any circumstances responsible for YOUR actions or the actions of any other third party instances that may use this software for any illegal or nefarious activities.